 The Marcella Niehoff School of Nursing is committed to cutting-edge research to advance nursing knowledge, guide improvements in patient care and positively impact health outcomes.
-To achieve these goals the School of Nursing's research program focuses in three substantive areas:
+To achieve these goals, the School of Nursing's research program focuses on four substantive areas:

 Social Context, Stress, and Epigenetic Determinants of Health

 Discoveries in the field of epigenetics have transformed our understanding of how the environment, including diet, physical activity, psychological stress, and social context, influence gene expression, affecting the health of individuals and their offspring.
 Epigenetics refers to gene expression states that occur in the absence of a change in the sequence of DNA.
 Unlike DNA, which is stable, the epigenome is dynamic, responding to environmental cues that translate environmental experiences or exposures to the genome, either amplifying or diminishing gene transcription.
 Epigenetic alterations can be reversible, such as through lifestyle modification; thus, epigenetic inquiry has high relevance to health promotion and symptom management.
 Within this field, faculty research is aimed at integrating social context, early life adversity, cumulative life stress, and epigenetics to understand phenotypic variation in: biological and behavioral stress reactivity and resilience, symptom expression in cancer, pregnancy outcomes, and risk for cardiovascular disease, depression, and diabetes.

 Health Disparities and Vulnerable Populations